 - I Light colors should dominate, because they are able to convey a sense of calm and well-being, in contrast to darker shades that are negative and those too bright which exacerbate mental excitement;

 - The decor is deliberately minimal, Less is more in a yoga center, to allow the energy to move freely and the mind to expand without physical barriers to oppress;

 - natural elements cornerstone of the universe must be at least symbolically, as the fire in the form of candles and water as small ornamental fountain;

 - Lighting should be soft but clear, no lights in the dark, and no to violence, yes to natural light that welcomes the individual;

 - Do not underestimate the perfume, the aromatherapy is an art to evoke powerful emotions and energies depending on the fragrance emitted from incense.

-What is always good to remember is that a yoga center is a place of communion and growth, so it must be designed considering the good of the community who will gather and not of mere principles of functionality and aesthetics.
+What is always good to remember is that a yoga center is a place of communion and growth, for this reason it must be designed thinking of the good of the community that will be gathered there and not of mere principles of functionality and aesthetics.